 All business transactions concluded up to the consolidated balance sheet date are recorded as of their trade date (trade date principle) and valued according to the above-mentioned principles.
 Any foreign exchange spot transactions, foreign exchange forwards, swaps or any other derivative financial instrument entered into but not yet fulfilled are recorded in accordance with the settlement date accounting method.
-Between the trade date and the settlement date, these transactions are disclosed at replacement value via the item "Positive replacement value of derivative financial instruments".
+Between the trade date and the settlement date, these transactions are disclosed at replacement value via the item "Positive replacement value of derivative financial instruments" or "Negative replacement value of derivative financial instruments".